endo-do/Table-Class-Python/README.md

 - The get_cell functions takes col and row as parameter and returns the content of the specified cell

 - The get_header functions takes header as parameter which can either be 'col' or 'row' and returns the content of the specified header if active

+#### Handle Headers:

+- With the conf_header function you can add, remove, edit or replace the headers of the table

+- It takes header, action, content and index as parameters

+    - header secifies which header will be configured ('col' or 'row')

+    - action definies if a header is being added, removed, it's content being edited or it's content being fully replaced
+        - working parameters are: 'add', 'remove', 'edit' and 'replace'

+    - content definies the content that will be added, fully replace or replace a single col/row in the header if the action is 'add', 'edit' or 'replace'
+        - content should be a list when replacing or adding a header
+        - content should be a str when editing a header

+    - index definies what col or row of the header will be replaced when editing the header

+- The get_header return a header and takes header as an arument to specify which header should be returned
+    - possible arguments are 'row' or 'col'

 ## All Links related to this Project: